tdvance/GeneralProjectStuff/mkdict.md

 * If m.has(k) is True and m.count() == n, then after m.put(k, v) is performed, m.count() == n.

 * If m.get(k) == v, then m.put(k) has no effect on the state of m.

-* If KeyTag object k is unequal to KeyTag object k', then the two operations m.remove(k) and m.remove(k'') result in m being in the same state regardless of what order they are performed.

 * After m.remove(k) is performed, it holds that m.has(k) is False.